Tennessee Surrogacy Laws

 Passport Timeline

-6-8 weeks after submitting birth certificate.
+Regular processing time is 6-8 weeks after obtaining the birth certificate.

 Passports are regulated at the federal level in the United States.
 To learn more about the process of receiving a US passport, visit Travel.State.gov.